melodyabikhalil/PortAndNetworkScanningScapy/README.md

-# Port and Network scanning in Scappy
+# Port and Network scanning in Scapy

 ### Network Scanning
   1. Find IP addresses of connected devices ✓